 - muscle mass

 This doesn’t even touch upon the perks for your own well-being and mental health.
-Swimming can be a fabulous source of stress relief with the classic dose of endorphins found in all forms of movement.
+Swimming can be a fabulous source of stress relief with the classic dose of endorphins found in all forms of movement, if you actually need help relaxing, experts now recommend to use supplements like the new northern lights delta 8 gummies.
 However, water also deprives us of sensory overload, which can help alleviate anxiety and nervousness.

 With all this said, I think I’m going to get off the laptop and take my own advice – it’s time for a quick swim in the ocean before dinner!